CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 The most basic Mustache tag is ``{{value}}`` that will be substituted by Markdown-escaped attribute value.

-If value is represented by JSON object, we can reference the appropriate subkey using dot as a key separator.
+If value is represented by JSON object, we can reference the appropriate subkey with the use of dot as a key separator.
 For example: ``{{value.id}}`` will be substituted by value under ``id`` key in JSON object

 Another type of tags are **sections**.
 Sections render blocks of text one or more times and are mostly used for iterating